Eligibility and rules

 The Formation Zone Business Challenge is open to:

-- Current Plymouth University students - including undergraduates, postgraduates and contract researchers, PhD students and post-doctoral scientists.
+- Current University of Plymouth students - including undergraduates, postgraduates and contract researchers, PhD students and post-doctoral scientists.
 Excludes CPD students.

-- CUC (Cornwall) students (all HE and FE courses) - Eligible institutions are Plymouth University, University of Exeter in Cornwall, University College Falmouth, Cornwall College (includes Duchy College and Falmouth Marine School), Truro and Penwith College.
+- CUC (Cornwall) students (all HE and FE courses) - Eligible institutions are University of Plymouth, University of Exeter in Cornwall, University College Falmouth, Cornwall College (includes Duchy College and Falmouth Marine School), Truro and Penwith College.

 - Alumni from 2015/16 and 2016/17.

 Entries can be from individuals or teams.

 - Teams can enter the competition but all team members are required to meet the above eligibility criteria.
 All teams must have a business team name for reference purposes and elect a named team leader to act on the team's behalf.
 We will correspond with this person only in the first instance.